Maintenance · 5 min watch

 Safety note

 If more than 20% of the panel is damaged or the bottom rail is rotted, the full section needs replaced, not patched.
-We do section rebuilds with matched materials.
+The crews we send rebuild sections with matched materials.

 Rather have a pro handle it?